actions-rs/cargo/README.md

 ## Virtual environments

-Note that `cargo` is not available by default for all [virtual environments](https://help.github.com/en/articles/software-in-virtual-environments-for-github-actions);
+Note that `cargo` is not available by default for some [virtual environments](https://help.github.com/en/articles/software-in-virtual-environments-for-github-actions);
 for example, as for 2019-09-15, `macOS` env is missing it.

 You can use [`actions-rs/toolchain`](https://github.com/actions-rs/toolchain)